 Yoo Hae-jin

-That is why his filmography carries so much weight.
-Veteran, A Taxi Driver, Confidential Assignment, Exit, The Night Owl, and Exhuma all use him differently, but each benefits from the same steadiness.
-In 2026, The King's Warden pushed him back into the center of a major holiday smash and reminded the market how much scale he can carry without changing his screen language.
+The range is the proof.
+Veteran, A Taxi Driver, Confidential Assignment, Exit, The Night Owl, and Exhuma all use him differently, but each benefits from the same grounded intelligence.
+In 2026, The King's Warden pushed him back into the center of a major commercial run, with the Korean Film Council reporting that the film crossed one million admissions in five days.

 Gallery